Shieldowskyy/PiozaLauncher/README.md

 # PiozaGameLauncher
 [![Unreal Engine](https://img.shields.io/badge/Unreal%20Engine-%23313131.svg?logo=unrealengine&logoColor=white)](#)
 [![Crowdin](https://badges.crowdin.net/piozagamelauncher/localized.svg)](https://crowdin.com/project/piozagamelauncher)

-An open source game launcher for Dasho Games titles and more!
 ![image](https://github.com/user-attachments/assets/62e4bcba-83f8-4dc9-b255-306b37c0cb16)

+**PiozaGameLauncher** is an open-source launcher project created entirely in Unreal Engine 5 using blueprints.
+This makes it highly customizable for beginner programmers and indie game developers who want an easy and reliable way to distribute their games to players.
+It comes with several features, such as:

+- Downloading, installing, and updating games
+- Moving files to other drives/folders
+- Displaying game descriptions, minimum requirements, screenshots, and videos
+- Playing sound effects when clicking on a game
+- Easily changing repositories via the console
+- Extending functionality with custom console libraries and more

+### Planned Features:
+- Creating backups of downloaded games
+- Easy localization of game metadata
+- Merging repositories
+- Linux system support
+- Verifying game files using checksums
+- Tracking playtime
+- Adding notes in the launcher menu for specific games
+- Support for changelogs based on HTML files
 # Download
 In Releases tab you will find installer and zipped build that you can install where you want.\
-NOTE: Zipped build is not portable and will save config in localappdata directory.\
+NOTE: Zipped build is not portable and will save config in localappdata directory.

 Launcher works well under proton: **ShieldRunner** and **FlipFlop** tested on Fedora 40 via Bottles and also Lutris!